Our POLAR page offers a range of documents and resources aimed at self-learning. Please browse and enjoy.

 Please note: under Exclusion Filters, always select a date within the category that you are filtering, e.g. for Immunisations, select from Immunisation Type AND from Immunisations Date Range).

-Contact us if you have any new ideas, or would like assistance with walkthroughs.
+Contact us if you would like assistance with your Patient Lists and Export to Excel.

 Screenshots of POLAR sheets and pasting into Word is an easy way to help you track your contiuing data quality improvement (QI).
 Regular screenshots can easily and quickly provide important information, for example, patient demographic and clinical quality data, patient cohort filters, and the date and time the information was captured.